gcsomoza/stock-profit-calculator.github.io/README.md

 It is best used in mobile devices for you to push the button directly from your hand.

-I use HTML, SASS, and Vue.js to build create this project.
+I use HTML, SASS, and Vue.js to create this project.